CCBDA-UPC/Assignments-2020/Lab09.md

 In the policy, replace **YOUR-BUCKET** with the name of your bucket.

-Download a zip with the files from [https://github.com/CCBDA-UPC/Lambda-example](https://github.com/CCBDA-UPC/Lambda-example).
-Then upload the files `index.html`, `script.js`, `styles.css` in the bucket.
+From the zip files downloaded, upload `index.html`, `script.js`, `styles.css` to the bucket.
 Select all three and grant them public access.

 Verify that the endpoint shows you the following contents:

  <p align="center"><img src="./images/Lab09-S3-web-form.png" alt="S3 public access" title="S3 public access"/></p>

+If you type anything in the form, an error will appear.

+Replace `https://your-gw-url/test/ccbda-dynamoDB-python-CRUD` by the API gateway that you have created.

+Change the properties of the screen capture above with checkmarks on all the boxes but the last one.